THE QUEEN'S DIAMOND JUBILEE, 1887 at Hampstead Heath!

 Although the Jubilee had been celebrated with more or less pomp and show in nearly every metropolitan district during the week, it was left for this little rural borough to put the cap on them all, and to finish the week's rejoicings by a festival equal, if not superior, to any of the kind yet given in London.

-The arrangements for the holding of the féte had been in progress for some time, and, with a strong and earnest committee, and the co-
+The arrangements for the holding of the féte had been in progress for some time, and, with a strong and earnest committee, and the co-operation of the villagers, only Queen's weather was wanting to make it a success.

 Anxiety was visible in the faces of the children, and not a few of the elder ones, as they arose on the eventful morning to see a clouded sky, and to feel a dull, close atmosphere.

 But the day turned out fine, and people, following its example, turned out also in fine style, until the afternoon, when the sun shone in all its summer splendour, driving the rain clouds to a considerable distance.
-The beautiful grounds of the Priory appeared suddenly to change into a fairy pleasure-
+The beautiful grounds of the Priory appeared suddenly to change into a fairy pleasure-ground, where happy men and women and lightsome children had nothing to do but romp and play in the sunshine all day long.

 During the Jubilee week Hornsey came out well in decorations and illuminations, the former being composed chiefly of flags and red bunting, and the latter of innumerable V.R.'s placed in conspicuous positions.